-The athlete must remain in this position and hop in a continuous fluid forward motion across the floor, on hands and toes only, at the same time.
+The athlete must remain in this position and hop across the floor on his hands and toes only.
 All athletes shall begin upon a signal given by the head official.
 The winner is the athlete who travels the farthest distance without stopping.